-It is not uncommon for someone who has tried a number of different weight-loss methods, including diets and physical exercise, to still fail to meet their personal health goals.
-Instead of shedding the extra pounds, some dieters even end up gaining more weight in the end.
-It is not that they lack motivation, effort or options.
-Many times, it is their own negative thoughts and feelings toward themselves that cause their efforts to fail.
-Losing weight truly requires more than physical exertion and strict dieting.
+It’s not uncommon to try different weight-loss methods and still fail to meet your personal health goals.
+Unfortunately, some dieters end up gaining more weight than shedding extra pounds.
+It’s not that they lack motivation, effort, or options.
+It’s their own negative thoughts and feelings toward themselves.

-Most people would agree that perpetual negative thoughts will not lead you in any kind of a positive direction.
-Continuous negativity in your life is more likely to contribute to unhealthy behaviors that will destroy your self-confidence.
-When you are unable to think positively about yourself in any capacity, it becomes easier to emotionally indulge and eat unhealthy foods that are detrimental to your waistline.
-By making room for self-destructive thoughts in your life, you will eventually look for something that can fill that emotional void and provide a moment of peace, which can lead to unhealthy addictions and behaviors that might even cause you to gain weight.
+Negative thinking will never lead you in a good direction and contribute to unhealthy behaviors.
+When you can’t think positively about yourself, it becomes easier to emotionally indulge and eat unhealthy food.
+With self-destructive thoughts, you’ll eventually look for something that can fill that emotional void and provide a moment of peace.
+This can lead to unhealthy addictions and behaviors that can cause you to gain more weight.

 How many times have you looked in the mirror and told yourself that you aren’t good enough, thin enough, or attractive enough?
 Start taking the time to notice that type of discouraging and destructive thought pattern.
 It may sabotage or set back your weight loss goals even further out of reach.
 Cognitive therapy will help you reshape your self-image and improve your weight loss journey.